xdevguild/awesome-multiversx-dev-resources/readme.md

 - [xExchange Agora](https://agora.xexchange.com/) - Discuss all things related to xExchange.
 You can also post and discuss drafts of xExchange Improvement Proposals (xEIPs).

 ## MultiversX community

-Smart contracts, SDKs, dev libraries, articles, tutorials, all other dev stuff.
+Smart contracts, SDKs, dev libraries, articles, tutorials, and all other dev stuff.

 ### Smart contracts